isomerpages/nlb-learning/_digital/Adults Seniors/Programmes.md

 ![Alt text for image on Isomer site](/images/digital/Digital-Prog-AS-01.jpg)

-Learn more about current and upcoming changing needs at work, to get working adults better prepared for the future workplace.
+Learn more about the evolving needs at work and get better prepared for the future workplace.
 The series provides simple-to-understand foundations in topics such as Artificial Intelligence, Big data, Blockchain and digital productivity suites.

 Click [here](https://go.gov.sg/nlbfow){:target="_blank"} for the latest programme listings.